 The Workgroup convened sixteen times to discuss the issue, detail the scope of the proposed defect, devise potential solutions and assess the proposal in terms of the Grid Code Applicable Objectives.
-The discussions and views of the Workgroup are outlined below.
-There are 32 separate sub headings within this section.
-These discussions also reflect considerations made by the Workgroup following the Workgroup Consultation which further developed the solution as detailed within the legal text.
+The Workgroup will in due course conclude these tasks after this consultation (taking account of responses to this consultation).